panicoro/FS-process-image/README.md

-# proces-images-ia
+# Image Processing - IA
-Practical assigments from to the course in Sadosky Foundation 2024 year
+Practical assignments from the course in Sadosky Foundation 2024 year